 You really want to make sure that the meat stays medium-rare (although the USDA says you should cook roasts to medium).
 Any more than that and it becomes dry and tough and loses much of its flavor.
 So it’s best to use a meat thermometer when roasting.

-As a general guideline, after roasting at high heat for 15 minutes, you should keep roasting the leg of lamb for about 20 minutes per pound.
+As a general guideline, after roasting at high heat for 15 minutes, you should keep roasting the meat for about 20 minutes per pound.

 As with all roasts, it’s important to allow the meat to rest for at least 15 minutes before slicing it.
 You want to give the juices a chance to settle and redistribute before you cut into the meat.